 There are many, many different ways that people go about brushing their teeth, and many different toothbrushes and tools available to do it.
-Dr. Hafen and Dr. Gonzalez suggest using an electric toothbrush, as they tend to have rotating bristle heads that clean the teeth more thoroughly than non-electric toothbrushes.
-If you are concerned about the type of brush that you are using and its effect on your smile, please consult with Dr. Hafen, Dr. Gonzalez or one of our dental hygienists.
+Dr. Hafen and his team suggest using an electric toothbrush, as they tend to have rotating bristle heads that clean the teeth more thoroughly than non-electric toothbrushes.
+If you are concerned about the type of brush that you are using and its effect on your smile, please consult with the Olympia Hills dentists or one of our team members.

-- Then, place the brush against the biting surface and use a gentle back and forth motion so that the bristles can reach beneath each area on the surface; and
+- Then, place the brush against the biting surface and use a gentle back-and-forth motion so that the bristles can reach beneath each area on the surface.

-- Follow up by brushing your tongue to remove odor-producing bacteria.
+- End by brushing your tongue to remove odor-producing bacteria.

-Our goal is to make you and your family happy, healthy, and comfortable—and you can rest assured knowing that Olympia Hills Family Dental has been keeping families smiling since 1971, so you know we can get the job done right.
+Our goal is to make you and your family happy, healthy, and comfortable.
+You know we can get the job done right.
+Olympia Hills Family Dental has been keeping families smiling since 2014.

-If you live in the greater Universal City, Schertz, Live Oak, Converse or New Braunfels area and are looking for a highly qualified family dentistry team, schedule an appointment with us online or call us at: (210) 598-5321.
+If you live in the greater Live Oak, Universal City, Schertz, Converse, or New Braunfels area and are looking for a highly qualified family dentistry team, schedule an appointment with us online or call us at: 210-658-3131.